drganjoo/CarND-Vehicle-Detection/writeup_template.md

 #### Z Space

-There is no concept of the third dimension.
-Somehow would like to keep track of how deep a vehicle is from other vehicles to better detect overlaps
+There is no concept of depth in the code.
+If somehow I can tell, which car is behind, may be that can be used to better tell when an overlap occurs.